JordiMateoUdL/MAB/README.md

 MAB Simulator is a Python package that provides a framework for simulating and comparing multi-armed bandit algorithms.

+@WARNING: This is current work, so that I will update it frequently.

 * Notes:
     * [MultiArmed Bandit notes](docs/MAB.md)
 * Case Study: